fiskits/fridaybot/README.md

 # fridaybot
 # created by u/The_Meme-Connoisseur

-Please edit the .py file to match your specific channel.
+Please enter your channel's details into the .py file.